Attrition Effects

 B.A. in Neuroscience

 Attrition refers to the loss of participants in a study.
-Attrition effects refers to a type of systematic error and associated bias that arises from systematic differences in the way participants are lost from a study1.
+Attrition effects refers to a type of systematic error and associated bias that arises from systematic differences in the way participants are lost from a study.

 Note